shamblett/sporran/README.md

 If the browser goes offline Sporran switches to using local storage only, when the browser comes back online the local database is synced up with CouchDB, all transparent to the user.

-The CouchDb change notification interface is also used to keep Sporran in sync with any 3rd party changes to your database.
+The CouchDB change notification interface is also used to keep Sporran in sync with any 3rd party changes to your CouchDB database.

 Please read the documents under the doc folder for usage information, the API is also under this folder and is available [here](http://oscf.org.uk/dart/api/sporran)